MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zendesk.md

 ms.date: 02/08/2017
 ---

-# Zendesk with Azure DevOps
+# Zendesk with Azure DevOps Services

-If you use Zendesk to support your customers, you can create work items in Azure DevOps directly from your Zendesk tickets.
+If you use Zendesk to support your customers, you can create work items in Azure DevOps Services directly from your Zendesk tickets.
-Then you can configure Azure DevOps to update the Zendesk ticket when the work item is updated.
+Then you can configure Azure DevOps Services to update the Zendesk ticket when the work item is updated.

-## Install the Azure DevOps app for Zendesk
+## Install the Azure DevOps Services app for Zendesk

-1. Download the .zip file that contains the Azure DevOps for Zendesk app from [GitHub](https://github.com/Microsoft/vsts-zendesk-app).
+1. Download the .zip file that contains the Azure DevOps Services for Zendesk app from [GitHub](https://github.com/Microsoft/vsts-zendesk-app).

 2. If you don't have a Zendesk account, [get one](http://zendesk.com/).